adithyabsk/blog/_posts/2021-12-18-Microsoft.md

 track the performance of different quantum programs.
 The idea here is to track experiment results using a consistent format and upload the results to a central platform.
-As you iteratively improve on your algorithm--or run your algorithm with a different set of parameters, you will see plots that result points along a pareto curve.
+As you iteratively improve on your algorithm--or run your algorithm with a different set of parameters, you will see plots that result in points along a Pareto curve.

 The screenshot below is taken from the MVP that I built over the summer.
 It digitizes the main plots showing the tradeoffs suggested in the work to